1. Model access works

 Move to VPS, local models, groups, recurring tasks, and richer tools after the basic loop is stable.

-The paid Launch Kit adds deployment options, model-choice guidance, persona packs, troubleshooting maps, starter builds, and a worked example for a private Telegram assistant.
+It adds deployment options, model-choice guidance, persona packs, troubleshooting maps, starter builds, and a worked example for a private Telegram assistant.